 Materials and Manufacture

 As with most sportswear brands, Fjällräven also relies mostly on polyester for their jackets.
-However, they use recycled polyester in order to minimize the environmental impact that they leave behind.
+However, they use recycled polyester to minimize the environmental impact that they leave behind.

 Cotton is also used, in combination with polyester, to create their own fabric, which is the G-1000.
 This is a densely woven fabric, which is capable of withstanding wear and tear, as well as different kinds of weather.

-An important feature of this fabric is its customizability in regards to weather resistance.
+An important feature of this fabric is its customizability in regard to weather resistance.
 You can wear it as is, keeping it breathable and water-resistant, or fully waterproof it by using wax.

-The wax recommended by the brand is Greenland Wax and for an in-depth tutorial of how to correctly wax a jacket take a look here.
+The wax recommended by the brand is Greenland Wax and for an in-depth tutorial on how to correctly wax a jacket take a look here.

-Another fabric they have developed is Eco-Shell, which is made of recycled polyester and it is very lightweight, highly breathable and very durable.
+Another fabric they have developed is Eco-Shell, which is made of recycled polyester and is very lightweight, highly breathable, and very durable.
 It is also a fabric that adapts to movement so it is quite useful to those who want a functional jacket.

 Now, when it comes to insulation, Fjällräven uses both natural down, as well as synthetic insulations.

 For this, they use two synthetic insulators, the G-Loft Supreme and Supreme Microloft.
-They are able to insulate even when wet and are quite resistant to wear, while doing a great job at mimicking down feathers both in shape and composition, as well as durability.
+They can insulate even when wet and are quite resistant to wear, while doing a great job at mimicking down feathers both in shape and composition, as well as durability.

 Lastly, a material that bears mentioning is the use of wool, which is sourced from Sweden and Italy.
-Contrary to popular belief, as stated in their website as well, wool is not an insulator but a temperature regulator.
-It has the ability to wick away moisture and cool you down in warm weather, while also being able to provide warmth in low temperatures.
+Contrary to popular belief, as stated on their website as well, wool is not an insulator but a temperature regulator.
+It can wick away moisture and cool you down in warm weather, while also being able to provide warmth in low temperatures.

 All of the natural materials are sourced responsibly, which include the down and wool from sheep and lambs.

-Iceland Anorak is a winter jacket made of G-1000 Original fabric and it comes in a hoodie design, where it opens on the sides.
+Iceland Anorak is a winter jacket made of G-1000 Original fabric and it comes in a hoodie design, which opens on the sides.

 With numerous pockets, most of which oversized for practicality, this is an excellent jacket for outdoor activities and harsh weather, especially since it also comes with faux fur trim on the hood.

-As for Expedition (check it out on Amazon.com), this is a down jacket insulated with 90% goose down and made of 100% Polyamide, so it is quite durable to wear and tear, as well as weather.
-This is one of their original down jackets, firstly launched in 1974 and it has withstood the test of time.
+As for Expedition (check it out at Fjallraven.com), this is a down jacket insulated with 90% goose down and made of 100% Polyamide, so it is quite durable to wear and tear, as well as weather.
+This is one of their original down jackets, first launched in 1974 and it has withstood the test of time.